MasaCode/Laser-Defender/README.md

 * Left click to shoot.

 #### License
-The software is released under the MIT License, see LICENSE.txt.
+The software is released under the MIT License.